 The default soundtrack of “The Training Camp” is “The Spirit of Man”.
 On the album, this song was one of the absolute highlights – a rousing duet between Thin Lizzy frontman Phil Lynott and Julie Covington, who portray Parson Nathaniel and his wife Beth respectively.
 (The former character was an unnamed, unmarried curate in the novel, so this song is Wayne’s main concession both to his American audience and to people who think there should sometimes be women in things.)
 Just past the story’s midpoint, the Journalist stumbles across the couple, and soon finds himself sheltering with them in an abandoned house.
 This proves to be a rather traumatic episode: the Parson is in the midst of a psychotic break, ranting about how the invaders are demons and melodramatically blaming his own failures as a preacher for the apocalypse while Beth desperately attempts to calm him.
 In the album’s most contrived beat, a Martian cylinder lands on the house, simultaneously fridging Beth and trapping the Journalist with the increasingly unhinged Nathaniel (and Lynott’s increasingly hilarious performance).
 In Wayne’s defence, at least the album even has a female character – the novel really doesn’t, and nor does the game (though about half of the civilians you’ll accidentally run over are ladies – representation!).
 When the Parson declares his intention to confront and banish the demons, the Journalist is forced to knock him out, and the Martians, investigating the commotion, haul the unconscious Nathaniel away to drain his blood.

 Unlike, for instance, the photographic montages of Big Finish’s audio dramas, the artwork accompanying Jeff Wayne’s album features no actor likenesses.
 Instead, each listener is perfectly welcome to create their own mental picture of each character.
-“The Spirit of Man” is illustrated by Peter Goodfellow with an inventive pastiche of Salvador Dalí’s The Temptation of Saint Anthony.
-(Goodfellow also provided memorably symbolistic illustrations for the best edition of The Chronicles of Thomas Covenant, one of my favourite novel series.)
+“The Spirit of Man” is illustrated by Peter Goodfellow with Parson Nathaniel, an inventive pastiche of Salvador Dalí’s The Temptation of Saint Anthony.
+(Goodfellow, an accomplished artist, also provided the memorable symbolist illustrations for the definitive edition of The Chronicles of Thomas Covenant.)
 Where Dalí has Anthony warding off naked women and towers of gold mounted atop a dizzying stork-legged procession of horse and elephants, Goodfellow has Nathaniel warding off ungodly tripods, with the cross that blazes with holy fire only in his fevered imaginings.
 While it pales in comparison to the original, it’s still an impressively avant-garde illustration for the story, and seems born of a real appreciation for the surrealist’s work – in addition to flipping the composition horizontally, creating a potential diptych of sorts, Goodfellow replaces the blue sky with the red gradient that formed the backdrop of The Elephants, Dalí’s subsequent study of the lanky creatures that haunt so many of his paintings.
 Goodfellow also gives the Fighting-Machines themselves a slight redesign, with a more splayed, spider-like stance, bathing them in shadow to smooth their more mechanical textures into a streamlined mosquito-like appearance, and generally making them appear feasibly demonic and organic rather than alien and mechanical.
 Given the red sky and the hint of an ocean behind the approaching monstrosities, the overall image recalls the closing chapters of Wells’s other great novel, The Time Machine, where the Time Traveller’s terrifying final encounter with the octopoid creature emerging from the sea of a far-future Earth beneath a red-giant sun, the incomprehensible symbol of what mankind might one day become, sends him fleeing back to the nineteenth century.
 Put simply, this is exactly the sort of evocative and stirring visual accompaniment that audio drama should ideally have.
 (Nonetheless, in this particular instance I choose to envision the character as the actor playing him, because the idea of a black Irish Victorian London fire-and-brimstone Anglican preacher preparing to confront the demonic Martian horde is just not resistible.)

 Of all the game’s remixes, “The Spirit of Man” is probably the one which strays furthest from Wayne’s original.
 Rather than a soaring rock melodrama, it’s a relatively mellow and reflective electronic piece; basically an original techno composition that heavily samples its namesake track for its orchestral hooks, appropriate to the level’s low-risk, slow-pace nature.
 The game makes no direct reference to the events or characters of the song, and its rejigging of events doesn’t really allow the Journalist to have had many of his important experiences, including the incident with Parson Nathaniel and Beth.
 However, it’s worth noting that this level is set in the countryside just outside London, which – owing to Wayne’s amalgamation of the novel’s two brother protagonists – is where the album’s Journalist was wandering when he encountered them.
 It’s also nice to see that the level’s little village contains a chapel.